thruthesky/jbanner/README.md

 If it is set to true, then there will be numbers of button indicating each banner.

 The default is true.

+### direction ###
+- 'right-to-left' slides the banner from right to left.
+This is the default.
+- 'bottom-to-top' siides the banner from bottom to top.

 ### callback_init ###